No matter what you do, life will occasionally present you with “whoops!” moments:

 - Pour cold water on the spot and blot with a clean white towel until almost dry to remove the blue Dawn.

 With many fine media available to us (paper, posterboard, canvas, etc.) why do we still sometimes put ink on our carpets?
-Should this happen to you, it really is best to call Hot Steam Carpet Clean, but if you feel rushed:
+Should this happen to you, it really is best to call Advanced Degree Carpet Cleaning, but if you feel rushed:

 - Ink is non-water soluble so you'll need a solvent to dissolve it and blot it up.
 There are several products found around the home that include solvents, such as WD-40 or non-oily hairspray.
 Before using either of these products, be sure to test them on a small, hidden part of your carpet to make sure they do not cause damage.